-More than just a managed file transfer (MFT) server, EFT Server™ extends beyond standard MFT servers to allow you to connect with any industry-standard file-transfer client with a robust security architecture for meeting business and regulatory requirements, ensuring that encrypted transactions occur only with the appropriate entities, and that data confidentiality and integrity are preserved during transport and storage.
-Its modular form makes it affordable by allowing you to purchase just the functionality you need and add more advanced features as your business needs change.
+More than just a managed file transfer (MFT) solution, EFT™ extends beyond standard MFT to allow you to connect with any industry-standard file-transfer client with a robust security architecture for meeting business and regulatory requirements, ensuring that encrypted transactions occur only with the appropriate entities, and that data confidentiality and integrity are preserved during transport and storage.
+EFT's modular form makes it affordable by allowing you to purchase just the functionality you need.
+You can add advanced features as your business needs change.

-Guaranteed Delivery and Data Integrity - EFT Server extends the industry standard FTP protocol with strong reliability features, including post transmission integrity verification, mid-file recovery, and automatic restart.
+Guaranteed Delivery and Data Integrity - EFT extends the industry-standard FTP protocol with strong reliability features, including post transmission integrity verification, mid-file recovery, and automatic restart.

 Tracking and Auditing - Secure data delivery requires strong audit trails for tracking and non-repudiation.
-EFT Server provides industry standard logging (W3C, NCSA, Microsoft IIS Extended), e-mail notification of completed transactions, and digital certificates for proof of identity.
+EFT provides industry-standard logging (W3C, NCSA, Microsoft IIS Extended), e-mail notification of completed transactions, and digital certificates for proof of identity.

-Programmatic Interface - EFT Server can be controlled through its Administrator interface or through its Component Object Model (COM) interface.
-The COM API is a programmatic interface that lets you control EFT Server from your own custom applications using any COM-enabled programming language.
+Programmatic Interface - EFT can be controlled through its administration interface or through its Component Object Model (COM) interface.
+The COM API is a programmatic interface that lets you control EFT from your own custom applications using any COM-enabled programming language.

-Accelerated Transfers - EFT Server supports multi-part (segmented) transfers for faster delivery of large files over large geographical distances.
-Multi-part transfers require the use of compatible clients such as CuteFTP Professional.
+Accelerated Transfers - EFT supports multi-part (segmented) transfers for faster delivery of large files over large geographical distances.
+Multi-part transfers require the use of compatible clients such as CuteFTP.

 User and Group Management - Manage system resources including bandwidth, folder access, file types, and more using granular or Site-wide controls provided for user and group management.
 Visually manage folder permissions via the Windows Explorer-like Virtual File System (VFS).
 Inherit or override permissions, grant administrative, guest, or anonymous permissions, or deny access altogether.
 Manage client connections with real-time monitoring and on-the-spot disconnection of users.
 Administrators can force users to reset their passwords upon initial login, require complex passwords, remove/disable inactive accounts automatically.